Dadido3/D3money/README.md

 ## Features

 - Uses [shopspring/decimal](https://github.com/shopspring/decimal) for arbitrary-precision fixed-point decimal numbers
+- Immutable by default for safety
 - ISO 4217 currencies
 - Extendable to more/custom currencies without risking overlaps of codes or IDs
 - Tests to ensure uniqueness and validity of currencies
+- Data-bindings for JSON, Binary, Text, Gob encodings
-- Data-bindings for JSON and SQL based databases
+- Implements scanner and valuer interfaces for databases
 - Implements `GormDBDataTypeInterface`

 Planned:

 - [ ] List of cryptocurrencies
 - [ ] Formatting of values with specified locale
-- [ ] Wrap mathematical operations of `shopspring/decimal`

 ## Usage